devshum/devshum.github.io/README.md

 And this is my first project in the portfolio with jQuery, I implemented an onScroll method that allows produce the header if the scroll height bigger than the intro height section.

-I used the same things that I used below, namely: a Cross-Browser, a Responsive-Adaptive markup, SCSS, Svg-Sprites, BEM, Gulp, Desktop-First, The W3C Markup Validation and so on and certainly FLOATS, after Flexbox and CSS grid it was difficult 😥
+I used the same things that I used below, namely: a Cross-Browser, a Responsive-Adaptive markup, SCSS, Svg-Sprites, BEM, Gulp, Desktop-First, The W3C Markup Validation and so one and so forth and certainly FLOATS, after Flexbox and CSS grid it was difficult 😥

 *The design I took from the Internet.